juliefrwang/splash-structure/README.md

 source my_env/bin/activate
 ```

-## Installing SPLASH-structure
+## Installing STRUCT
-You can install SPLASH-structure by cloning the repository and using pip to install the package and its dependencies:
+You can install STRUCT by cloning the repository and using pip to install the package and its dependencies:

 ```bash
 # Clone the repository